 Aissulu Kadyrzhanova | Symbiotic Drift

-Aissulu Kadyrzhanova (b.
-1978, Almaty, Kazakhstan) is a painter based in Philadelphia.
-Her practice is rooted in the vast expanses of the Kazakh steppe and shaped by long train journeys between Almaty and Moscow, where she studied painting.
-These landscapes – nearly devoid of human or animal presence yet charged with metaphysical force – continue to inform her art.
-In her paintings, nature appears as a living consciousness: trees, water, celestial objects return as recurring motifs.
-Drawing on Central Asian cosmologies, Kadyrzhanova sees no clear boundary between human and nonhuman life but instead a shared living fabric.
-Through the act of painting, she connects to this web of relationships and to what Donna Haraway calls “critters,” the many beings visible and invisible that make up our world.
+Aissulu Kadyrzhanova’s visual language is rooted in the vast expanses of the Kazakh steppe and shaped by the experience of long journeys between her hometown, Almaty, and Moscow, where she studied painting.
+Landscapes nearly devoid of human presence yet charged with metaphysical energy continue to inform her vision.
+In her work, nature appears as a living consciousness: trees, water, and celestial bodies recur as motifs that bridge the visible and the invisible.

 instagram: @aissulu_kadyrzhan